jconstantine627752-maker/Odysseus/apps/colosseum/README.md

 ## X402 Payment Flow

-The Colosseum implements the X402 "Payment Required" HTTP standard for USDC micropayments on Solana:
+The Colosseum implements the HTTP 402 "Payment Required" standard for USDC micropayments on Solana:

 ```
 1. AI agent requests to join battle